-There are many ways that a company can go about recognising the work of its employees.
-It can be done in the form of promotions or even special rewards for jobs well done.
-And while these are certainly welcoming from an employee’s point of view, most of them will also agree that, when it comes to recognition, few things mean more than a pay raise.
+There are many ways a company can go about recognising the work of its employees.
+It can be done through promotions or even special rewards for jobs well done.
+And while these are certainly welcoming from an employee’s point of view, most will also agree that, when it comes to recognition, few things mean more than a pay raise.

 Increasing your professional income is also vital for your career advancement and progression when and if you decide to move on to another role, whether it is in the same company or not.

-Ahead, we will explore how employees and job seekers alike can evaluate their worth as contributors to the company, as well as how they can negotiate for the salary they deserve, be it during job offers or at annual appraisals.
+Ahead, we will explore how employees and job seekers alike can evaluate their worth as contributors to the company, as well as how they can negotiate for the salary amount and remuneration package they deserve, be it during job offers or at annual appraisals.

 Related: The highest paying jobs in Hong Kong

-Your value to the organisation is sometimes more than just the position that you are applying for.
-For instance, if you are applying for the role of a marketing director with 20 years of experience already under your belt, you are going to be able to command a certain amount of salary.
+Your value to the organisation is sometimes more than the position you are applying for.
+For instance, if you are applying for the role of a marketing director with 20 years of experience already under your belt, you will be able to command a certain amount of salary.

-However, if you are applying for the same role with the same industry experience, but with added bonuses of entrepreneurial background and experience in Search Engine Optimisation and social media marketing, you are going to be bringing a lot of extra skill sets and value to the table.
+However, suppose you are applying for the same role with the same industry experience but with added bonuses of entrepreneurial background and experience in Search Engine Optimisation and social media marketing.
+In that case, you will bring many skill sets and value.

-Furthermore, if you know for a fact that the company you are applying for does not have, say, an SEO-driven content marketing strategy, then your knowledge in that area is suddenly going to be worth a whole lot more.
+Furthermore, if you know that the company you are applying for does not have, say, an SEO-driven content marketing strategy, your knowledge in that area will suddenly be worth a lot more.

 It is also not uncommon for job descriptions to require candidates to submit their previous salaries.
-It is a good idea to ignore that or reserve the discussion for the interview itself.
-Revealing the amount even before the interview will put you at a great disadvantage.
+Reserving the discussion for the interview is a good idea.
+Revealing the amount even before the interview will put you at a significant disadvantage.

-If you are applying for a new job and the hiring manager or recruiter asks for your last-drawn salary even before talking about the job, respond with something like, “I’d like to find out more about the position and the responsibilities, what the team’s like and the company culture before discussing salary.
-In any case, since you mention, may I ask what is the salary range you’re considering for this position?”
+If you are applying for a new job, and the hiring manager or recruiter asks for your last-drawn salary right away, respond with something like, “I’d like to find out more about the position and the responsibilities, what the team’s like and the company culture before discussing salary.
+Since you mentioned, may I ask what salary range you’re considering for this position?”

-Whether they give you a number that is slightly lower than what you have in mind, let them know and say that you would still like to learn more about the role.
-After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you got the job offer.
+Whether they give you a number slightly lower than what you have in mind, let them know and say you would still like to learn more about the role.
+After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you get the job offer.

 In the Hong Kong market, whether working with an MNC or local company, many employers request the last drawn salary before being able to get approval for the hire.
-This serves as justification for the proposed offer and is often a set part of the administration process, says Gabriel Nam, Partner at Page Executive Hong Kong.
+This serves as justification for the proposed offer and is often a set part of the administration process, says Gabriel Nam, Partner (Asia) - ESG, Strategy & Transformation at Page Executive Hong Kong and Singapore.

 Related: How to make a career change

 For instance, the salary on offer might be lower than the value you have in your head.
-However, the benefits that come along with the salary might actually be attractive and more than compensate for the balance.
+However, the benefits inside the remuneration package that come along with the salary might actually be attractive and more than compensate for the balance.
 As a job applicant, you want to take these additional benefits into consideration when negotiating for a raise.

-If the salary on offer isn’t enough, perhaps you can negotiate for other benefits in your compensation package, such as better health plans, flexible work arrangements, additional leave, training opportunities, etc. And while we are on the point, don’t be limited by your imagination.
+If the salary on offer isn’t enough, perhaps you can negotiate for other forms of compensation in your benefits package, such as better health plans, flexible work arrangements, additional leave, training opportunities etc. And while we are on the point, don’t be limited by your imagination.

-There are plenty of benefits beyond the conventional, from tuition assistance to free coffee.
+There are plenty of benefits beyond the conventional, from tuition assistance to a signing bonus.
 Just remember: this is a business transaction, and everything is negotiable.

 During salary negotiations, a good idea is to give an amount on the higher end and work your way down from there.
 If the higher offer is accepted, then it is good news for everybody.
 If it is rejected, adjust accordingly and try again.
 After all, what’s the worst thing that could happen?

-Rejection just means you need to recalibrate and renegotiate, and if the company cannot appreciate what you can potentially bring to the table, at least you know to take your expertise someplace else.
+Rejection means you need to recalibrate and renegotiate, and if the company cannot appreciate what you can bring to the table, at least you know to take your expertise someplace else.

-Remember: if you don’t ask for a pay raise, you are likely not going to get it; if you do ask for a pay raise, there is at least a chance that you might just get one.
+Remember: if you don’t ask for a pay raise, you will likely not get it; if you do ask for a pay raise, there is at least a chance that you might get one.

-At the end of the day, there are no real guarantees in salary negotiations.
-Beyond the value you can potentially bring to the company, there are many considerations to be had from the employer, HR point of view and also factors, such as tight budgets and even tighter competition.
+At the end of the day, salary negotiations have no absolute guarantees.
+Beyond the value you can bring to the company, there are many considerations from the employer, HR point of view and factors, such as tight budgets and even tighter competition.

-With that said, if you don’t even attempt salary negotiation, then you are doing yourself a great disservice in the long run.
+That said, if you don’t even attempt to negotiate salary, you are doing yourself a great disservice in the long run.
 So do your research, enter a negotiation and take the conversation on from there.

 Try our smart new tool to find your perfect job